kocatepedogu/cellular-automaton-processor/README.md

 Most instructions are trivial.
 There are two instructions that require a little explanation.

 The 'unl' (unless) instruction is used for conditional branches.
-It is an I-type instruction that reads the value of the given register and jumps to the given label if the register is zero.
+It is a B-type instruction that jumps to the given label if the condition register is zero.
 It is intended to be used for implementing if statements in high level languages.
 For example the following code

 ```
 video[threadIdx.y][threadIdx.x] = 0;